-I’m going to get a bit serious for this one – hopefully that won’t stop you reading.
-I’ve had cause to share this post more than once over the past few years as the world seemingly tries to outdo itself with more and more surreal events.
-And here we are again wondering what’s going on – and what our writing can possibly do to help.
+I didn’t post last week because, well, I’m sure I don’t have to tell you that world matters have (once again) been hard to comprehend.
+And the post I was going to share didn’t quite feel right.
+So I’ve dug this post out instead.
+Sadly, I’ve had cause to share this more than once over the past few years as the world seemingly tries to outdo itself with more and more crap events.
+And here we are again wondering what’s going on – and what our writing means in the face of painful reality.

 Ursula Le Guin, in her usual brilliant fashion, explained there’s a difference between “lies dressed as truth” and actual fiction.
-Words are powerful.
-The unpracticed and willfully destructive use them to spread fear and hate.
-Our tales of make-believe aren’t part of this distraction.
-On the contrary, they’re part of the fight against it.
+The unpracticed and willfully destructive use words to spread fear and hate.
+Our tales of fiction, no matter how “literary” they may be, can be a powerful part of the fight against this.

 Your words are important.

-Your words make people think and feel, and by doing so they take back power from sloppy word-wielders.
-Research shows those who read fiction are more empathetic to the world around them.
+Your words make people think, make them question, make them feel.
+Research shows those who read fiction are more empathetic to the world around them, to the people who are different from themselves.
 Stories show us there’s a world of thoughts and feelings out there.
 And though we are unique, we’re part of a giant wealth of uniqueness that this world needs.
+By doing this, stories can wrestle back the power from sloppy word-wielders, those whose aim is to stir up the most base of our emotions, to stifle our thoughts and poison us against our fellow humans.